Reflexive Pronouns & Intensive Pronouns

 Notice that these pronouns must be used with an antecedent.
 An antecedent is the word that a pronoun is referring to.

-Since these pronouns always refers to the subject of the sentence, their antecedents will always be the subject.
+Since these pronouns always refer to the subject of the sentence, their antecedents will always be the subject.

 Got it?
 Good!
 Now, it's time for intensive pronouns.